 Lazy Susans prevent you from having to reach deep into the bowels under your sink just to find what you need.
 The spinning mechanism is excellent for people who want to grab what they need as quickly as they can, says Apartment Therapy.

 If you’re still struggling to organize the space under your sink, it may be time to look into cabinet door hangers. is a great way to maximize the area beneath your kitchen cabinet.

 While there are plenty of online options to choose from, you can also make your own.
 With the use of some screws or magnets, you can attach an old file box from an office supply store to the cabinet door.
 This allows you to store items like parchment paper, aluminum foil, and Ziploc bags to the side of your cabinet doors.

-Another tip to add more storage to your cabinet doors is to use hooks.
+Another tip to add more storage to your cabinet doors is to use hooks, as suggested by Martha Stewart.
 Hooks can allow you to hang items like cleaning tools or towels on the side of the cabinet, clearing up space in your storage bin for heavier and bulkier items.

 - 3 great ideas for storing KitchenAid mixers and other large kitchen items

 - 3 ways to replace kitchen cabinets without breaking the bank

 - How to draw a landscape plan — and why your yard needs one